 Chain of custody (COC) allows traceability of a product through the value chain, from material collection to product administration.
 This includes data points such as staff handling information, temperature and storage conditions, actions performed, and the associated location, date, and time of those actions.

-Chain of identity and chain of custody in CGT are distinct from traditional biopharma product serialization, since the patient is a key element of the manufacturing and delivery process.
+Chain of identity and chain of custody in CGT are distinct from traditional biopharma product serialisation, since the patient is a key element of the manufacturing and delivery process.
 It is vital for the right patient to receive the right therapy to avoid safety issues such as product rejection.
 Once the therapy is administered, the COI/COC become part of the health system and provide complete traceability over the patient’s lifetime and ensure patient safety for multiple products and doses.

-Labeling: Our interviewees flagged the physical labeling of CGTs as a difficult and time-consuming task with significant implications for operations and safety.
+Labelling: Our interviewees flagged the physical labelling of CGTs as a difficult and time-consuming task with significant implications for operations and safety.
 They listed a variety of troubling issues across manufacturers, ranging from illegible, handwritten labels to nonstandard ones that include extraneous and confusing information.
 To compound the problem, most manufacturers have supplied their customers with printers that are only capable of printing labels for their specific product(s).
 Clinical sites working with multiple vendors must house multiple printers, which not only takes up physical space, but also requires operators to be trained on how to use them based on each manufacturer’s unique operating procedure.

 Therapy delivery: CGTtreatment sites must not only be audited and undergo Foundation for the Accreditation of Cellular Therapy (FACT) accreditation, but must also train personnel on drug profiles, procedures for sample collection and shipment, and portals to interact with the manufacturer.
 This is a time-consuming process for the clinical staff, despite similarities across products and manufacturers.
-Interviewees at treatment sites said these activities could be improved and standardized and that they would be more willing to work with companies that can make the training and onboarding experience as easy as possible.
+Interviewees at treatment sites said these activities could be improved and standardised and that they would be more willing to work with companies that can make the training and onboarding experience as easy as possible.

 The location of the patient at the time of treatment is another variable.
 In some cases, patients are admitted and treated as inpatients; in others, they are treated and monitored as outpatients but must have suitable housing nearby to deal with issues that may arise.
-While some treatment centers can arrange this, others cannot.
+While some treatment centres can arrange this, others cannot.
 This has implications for both staffing and patient management.
 Some CGT companies noted that offering hospital and patient support services is a potential differentiator.
 Outside of support services, however, CGT companies should consider staying away from the treatment process.
-One leader said that it would be “foolish” for CGT companies to think they could do a better job of it than treatment centers.
+One leader said that it would be “foolish” for CGT companies to think they could do a better job of it than treatment centres.

 In addition to administering CGTs, moving the therapy itself to the treatment site can be complicated.
 Companies rely on third-party logistics companies to move specimens to and from treatment sites.
 Our interviewees described the variety of services they use to ensure the safe transportation of live material, but noted that the number of service providers and the service footprint would have to increase drastically once CGTs are produced at scale.
 Some CGT companies pointed out that physical delivery and delivery-related customer service are potential areas for innovation for third-party logistics vendors.